awwalm/Js/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used.

 ## References